stiglers-eponym/BeamerPresenter/packaging/README.md

 _qt_version_major=6 makepkg -p PKGBUILD_poppler
 ```
 The packages for Qt 5 and with MuPDF can be built analogously.
-You can install the newly created package using
+You can install the newly created package using (for version 0.2.2\_beta):
 ```sh
 sudo pacman -U beamerpresenter-poppler-qt6-0.2.2_beta-1-x86_64.pkg.tar.zst
 ```